Four-alarm fire erupts near Brawley

 Tonight

 Clear skies.
-Gusty winds during the evening.
-Low 56F.
-Winds W at 20 to 30 mph.
+Low 57F.
+Winds W at 15 to 25 mph.
+Winds could occasionally gust over 40 mph.

 Tomorrow

-Sunshine and clouds mixed.
-High 77F.
-Winds SW at 15 to 25 mph.
+Sunshine and some clouds.
+High 78F.
+Winds SW at 10 to 20 mph.

 Featured